How I Turned My Biggest Freelance Fails Into Positives

 3. Fail: I became over-influenced

-As a newbie business owner, I got a bit carried away listening to and reading the wise words of several influencers in my field.
+As a newbie business owner, I got carried away listening to and reading the wise words of several influencers in my field, including Amy Porterfield, XO Sarah and Elle & Company.
 Having someone to shine a light and tell you what to focus on can be very calming.
 Or it can be even more overwhelming and stressful.

 Positive: I gave myself a pass